 (As an Amazon Associate I earn from qualifying purchases.)

-Reviewing doesn’t have to be all drilling and worksheets.
-Try a mix of games, books, and activities for keeping skills sharp anytime of year.
+Reviewing doesn’t have to mean drilling or worksheets.
+With the right mix of games, books, and activities, you can keep skills sharp anytime of year while keeping homeschooling fun.